mikemartin/statamic-butik-documentation/configuration/shipping.md

 # Shipping

-Your shipping settings can be kept simple or really complex if you need them to be.
+Your shipping settings can be simple or as complex as you need them to be.

 ![Edit your shipping settings in the control panel.](../.gitbook/assets/shipping-menu.png)

 ## Shipping Profiles

-A shipping profile is the connection between your product and the calculation of the shipping price.
+A shipping profile is how your product shipping rate is calculated.
 You need to choose one shipping profile for each product.

 ![The standard profile will be created as default.](../.gitbook/assets/shipping-profile-overview.png)

-Each shipping profile has it's own [shipping zones](https://butik.dev/configuration/shipping#shipping-zones) and [rates](https://butik.dev/configuration/shipping#shipping-rates).
-This gives you the flexibility to decide where your products can be purchased and what you need and want to charge for shipping.
+Each shipping profile has [shipping zones](https://butik.dev/configuration/shipping#shipping-zones) and [rates](https://butik.dev/configuration/shipping#shipping-rates).
+This gives you the flexibility to specify where your products can be shipped and how you want to calculate shipping.

 {% hint style="success" %}
 You only need one profile.